visualopsholdings/nodes-devops/windows/README.md

 cd 'C:\Program Files\MongoDB\Server\7.0\bin'
 ./mongorestore --username=nodes --password=nodes --db=nodes --drop \\wsl.localhost\Ubuntu-22.04\home\nodes\nodes\mongodb\dump\fiveEstellas
 ```
-*** This doesn't workj at the moment, we need to specificy the connectin string that we worked out above.
+*** This doesn't work at the moment, we need to specificy the connectin string that we worked out above.

 Conveniently, you can get to your WSL data from windows at this path (as seen above):